turingschool/front-end-curriculum/projects/overlook.md

 when a valid customer has been selected, and a new booking has been made for the current date, a button will be available to add room service.
-Clicking this button will reveal an options menu that has a list of food and prices that are available to purchase.
+Clicking this button will reveal a menu that has a list of food and prices that are available to purchase.

 If purchases are made for room service, these changes will be reflected on the `Orders` page.
 ```